G-PORTAL/gpcore-cli/README.md

 # TODOs

+* Check selfupdate
+* Check interactive command
+* Update packages
+* Write a comprehensive README for users and developers
+* Squash all commits and make a release

+## Nice to haves
+* Migrate code generation to Jennifer
-* Pagination support for long lists
+* Pagination support for long lists (pending because of Jennifer migration)
-* Encrypt config file with a password
 * Separate admin and non admin commands (or check if the user is an admin?)
-* Migrate code generation to jennifer?